TritonDataCenter/manta-mackerel/README.md

 Storage data comes from pg dumps from each moray shard.
 Request data comes from audit logs from muskie.

+# Running metering jobs

+Run metering jobs using

+    scripts/meter.sh -d <date> -p <period> -s <service>

+where date is in some format readable by date(1), period is one of "hourly", "daily", or "monthly" and service is one of "storage", "request", or "compute".

+Examples:

+    scripts/meter.sh -p hourly -s storage -d "`date`" scripts/meter.sh -p monthly -s request -d "`date -d '1 hour ago'`"

 # Testing

     make test